tevaughan/gslcpp/README.md

 See [CMakeLists.txt][CMakeLists.txt] at the top level of `gslcpp`'s tree for examples of how to detect and to set these version-numbers on the basis of what is installed on the system.

+`gslcpp` provides an interface with all of the features of GSL-2.7 (for functionality that is covered).
+If GSL-2.5 be installed, the extra functions for vectors are emulated by way of Eigen.

 [CMakeLists.txt]: https://github.com/tevaughan/gslcpp/blob/main/CMakeLists.txt